stillonearth/bevy_rl/README.md

   - Fixed a bug when `AIGymState` could not be initialized outside of the crate
 - 0.9.4
   - Option to use crate without camera rendering to buffer
+- 0.9.5
+  - Fixed a regression introduces in 0.8.4

 ## 👩‍💻 Usage